 Grains of water ice occur in many terrestrial and extra-terrestrial contexts.
 Examples include noctilucent clouds \citep{vasteNoctilucentClouds1993}, comet tails \citep{protopapaWaterIceDust2014}, Saturn's diffuse rings \citep{vahidiniaSaturnRingGrains2011}, plumes ejected by Enceladus \citep{dongCharacteristicsIceGrains2015}, protoplanetary disks \citep{teradaDetectionWaterIce2007}, and matter orbiting black holes \citep{moultakaICECUBESCENTER2015}.
-In order for these grains to nucleate, there must be pre-existing water vapor or hydrogen and oxygen that make water.
-Mechanisms for ice nucleation are categorized as being either inhomogeneous or inhomogeneous: inhomogeneous nucleation involves ice forming as a cover or mantle on a pre-existing non-ice solid material such as silicate or carbon\ whereas\ homogeneous nucleation is the situation where ice forms with no non-ice substrate.
-Studies of tropospheric (lower atmosphere) ice formation have shown that inhomogeneous nucleation dominates homogeneous nucleation by orders of magnitude \citep{pruppacherMicrophysicsCloudsPrecipitation2010}.
-This tropospheric domination of inhomogeneous nucleation has generally been presumed to extend to noctilucent clouds (mesosphere) \citep{gumbelChargedMeteoricSmoke2009} and to extra-terrestrial contexts \citep{jonesMicronIceBand1984,sekiHeterogeneousCondensationInterstellar1983}.
+In order for these grains to nucleate, there must be pre-existing water vapor or pre-existing hydrogen and oxygen that could make water.
+Mechanisms for ice nucleation are categorized as being either heterogeneous or homogeneous: heterogeneous nucleation involves ice forming as a cover or mantle on a pre-existing non-ice solid material such as silicate or carbon\ whereas\ homogeneous nucleation is the situation where ice forms with no non-ice substrate.
+Studies of tropospheric (lower atmosphere) ice formation have shown that heterogeneous nucleation dominates homogeneous nucleation by orders of magnitude \citep{pruppacherMicrophysicsCloudsPrecipitation2010}.
+This tropospheric domination of heterogeneous nucleation has generally been presumed to extend to noctilucent clouds (mesosphere) \citep{gumbelChargedMeteoricSmoke2009} and to extra-terrestrial contexts \citep{jonesMicronIceBand1984,sekiheterogeneousCondensationInterstellar1983}.
 However, these non-tropospheric contexts differ by being ultra-cold (gas temperature 150 K or less) and weakly ionized.

-The paradigm that homogeneous nucleation is negligible compared to inhomogeneous nucleation requires pre-existence of non-ice solid material.
-It is generally presumed that this solid material is silicate \citep{sekiHeterogeneousCondensationInterstellar1983} in the context of protoplanetary disks while for noctilucent clouds it is generally presumed that the solid material is carbon smoke from ablating micrometeoroids \citep{gumbelChargedMeteoricSmoke2009}.
+The paradigm that homogeneous nucleation is negligible compared to heterogeneous nucleation requires pre-existence of non-ice solid material.
+It is generally presumed that this solid material is silicate \citep{sekiheterogeneousCondensationInterstellar1983} in the context of protoplanetary disks.
+For noctilucent clouds it is generally presumed that the solid material is carbon smoke from ablating micrometeoroids \citep{gumbelChargedMeteoricSmoke2009}; this solid material is called meteor smoke particle (MSP).
 However, various observations cast doubt on this paradigm:

 \begin{enumerate} \item The presumption that extra-terrestrial water ice can exist only as a coating on silicate cores is clearly invalid for Saturn's rings where in-situ mass spectrometry of ring ice grains by the Cassini spacecraft Cosmic Dust Analyzer (CDA) showed that dust grains were composed of either water ice or silicate \citep{hsuSituCollectionDust2018a}, but not of both.